tsudalab/ChemTS/README.md

 # ChemTS
 Molecule Design using Monte Carlo Tree Search with Neural Rollout.
 ChemTS can design novel materials with desired HOMO-LUMO gap and interal energy.
 Combining with rDock, ChemTS can design molecules active to target proteins.
-The link of paper [ChemTS](https://128.84.21.199/abs/1710.00616)
+The ChemTS paper is available at https://128.84.21.199/abs/1710.00616

 #  Requirements
 1. [Python](https://www.anaconda.com/download/)>=2.7